bigfix/developer.bigfix.com/site/pages/relevance/_reference/docs/process.md

 A: 277416
 {% endqna %}

+# schedule class of &lt;process&gt; : string

+No documentation exists.

 # selinux context of &lt;process&gt; : string

 Returns any security context for the specified process.